 Dubai International Cricket Stadium Indian T20 League records

-Most runs: Team Punjab opener KL Rahul has scored the most runs (392) at the Dubai International Cricket Stadium in the Indian T20 League.
-Rahul’s total is marginally better than David Warner’s tally of 371 Indian T20 League runs at the venue.
+Most runs: Team Punjab opener KL Rahul has scored the most runs (606) at the Dubai International Cricket Stadium in the Indian T20 League.
+Rahul had a stellar average of 107 at Dubai in the rescheduled Indian T20 League in 2021.

-Most wickets: The likes of Yuzvendra Chahal and Kagiso Rabada are the joint-highest wicket-takers at the Dubai International Cricket Stadium in the Indian T20 League.
-The bowlers have picked 13 wickets in nine matches.
+Most wickets: Yuzvendra Chahal has the most wickets (19) at the Dubai International Cricket Stadium in the Indian T20 League.
+The leg spinner has an economy of 6.66 at the venue.

 Highest team total: The 47th match of the 2020 Indian T20 League saw Team Hyderabad posting 219/2 on board against Team Delhi.
 This remains the highest team total at the venue.